craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 ### Exercise 9: Delete a group

-1. In the **Active groups** list, click **Sales**.
+1. In the **Active groups** list, select **Sales**.

 1. Delete the group.

-1. In the Navigation menu, click **Users > Active users**.
+1. In the Navigation menu, select **Users > Active users**.
 Note that the user accounts for Amy, Christie and Lindsey are still present.

-1. In the Navigation menu, click **Groups > Deleted groups**.
+1. In the Navigation menu, select **Groups > Deleted groups**.
 Note that the Sales group does not appear.
 Only Microsoft 365 groups can be undeleted.

 ____________________________________________________________